 These survival rates shouldn’t be used to predict your outlook.
 Your doctor will be able to give you a more precise outlook based on the stage of your TNBC, your age, and your overall health.
 How well you respond to treatment will also determine your outlook.

 If you’ve been diagnosed with breast cancer, one of the first things your doctor will do is determine whether the cancer cells are hormone receptive.
 Knowing if your cancer responds to certain hormones will help direct your treatment, and it can offer insight about your outlook.

-Hormone therapy disrupts hormones' ability to cause cancer growth.
+Hormone therapy stops hormones from causing cancer growth.
 Because TNBC cells lack estrogen, progesterone, and their HER2 genes aren't overexpressed, the cells don’t respond well to hormone therapy or medications that block HER2 receptors.
 Instead of hormone therapy, treating TNBC often involves chemotherapy, radiation, and surgery.

 Like other types of breast cancer, TNBC can often be treated successfully if it’s caught early.
 But in general, survival rates tend to be lower with TNBC compared to other forms of breast cancer.
 TNBC is also more likely than some other types of breast cancer to return after it’s been treated, especially in the first few years after treatment.